 Account-based marketing solves this problem.

-Unlike traditional approaches, ABM gathers only the most qualified leads that already meet the organization’s prerequisites (like budget!).
+Unlike traditional approaches, ABM gathers only the most qualified ABM leads that already meet the organization’s prerequisites (like budget!).
 High-value targets are identified according to different variables such as demographics, psychographics, and purchase intent.

 The process of creating a robust buyer persona for your target accounts can be tedious, but it truly is the gateway to a successful ABM campaign, guaranteeing a higher conversion rate than if you skip this step entirely (which would render ABM impossible).